trade-copilot/ape-ai-docs/Use-Cases/Investor/Beginner/sector-allocation-strategy.md

 **Prompt:**
 ```
-Hey Money, I'm trying to decide between increasing my allocation to [SECTOR A] or [SECTOR B].
+Hey Money Monty, I'm trying to decide between increasing my allocation to [SECTOR A] or [SECTOR B].

 Can you compare:
 1. Recent performance trends